 The Story Studio Approach

-Our story studio approach begins with three genre writers (excluding multigenre writer Dennis Lowery), who specialize in the psychological thriller, crime fiction, romance, and fantasy genres, which offer strong reader demand and excellent growth potential.
+Our story studio approach begins by specializing in specific genres that offer strong reader demand and excellent growth potential.
 As we expand, we’ll add other genres that align with our Write-To-Market approach, always focusing on where reader interest and our expertise create the best opportunities.

 Our genre writers craft stories that range from short fiction to full-length novels, incorporating episodic serialization when the narrative demands it.